 We know that many of our readers come to Refreshing a Career because they are changing their careers.
-We know that Covid-19 has forced many people down a new career path, both because they have realised a new passion or priority and due to unforeseen circumstances in their current career.
+The COVID-19 pandemic has forced many people down a new career path, both because they have realised a new passion or priority, but also due to unforeseen circumstances in their current careers.

 We wanted to put together a guide specifically for those coming to this new career slightly later in their lives.
-It can be highly challenging feeling like you have to compete with young graduates who have come straight out of university or people who are correct at the height of their career.
-Still, the reality is, your life and work experience can carry you through.
+It can be highly challenging feeling like you have to compete with young graduates who have come straight out of university or people who are currently at the height of their careers.
+Still, the reality is that your life and work experience can carry you through.
 Starting a new job does not mean starting again from scratch.
-You can bring with you everything you have learnt throughout your working life.
+You have a host of transferable skills that you have learnt throughout your working life.

-This is arguably the most important thing to remember when beginning a new career, especially if you are later in your working life.
-Being confident will take you a long way and help you to feel comfortable and relaxed in your new role.
+This is arguably the most important thing to remember when beginning a new career, especially if you find yourself looking later in your working life.
+Being confident will take you a long way and help you feel comfortable and relaxed in your new role.
 Also, make sure to update your cv accordingly.

 You shouldn’t feel like you can’t share details of your previous career in your new job.
 Many people find it beneficial in the transition period to speak out about their old job and show others why they decided to switch careers later in life.
 Don’t forget, there are many advantages of being an older worker.

-Just because you are coming from a previous career and therefore have lots of work experience, it doesn’t mean you can’t ask questions.
+Just because you are coming from a previous career and have plenty of work experience, doesn’t mean you can’t ask questions.
 An incredibly valuable skill is knowing what you don’t know.
-Getting help from others is strength in the workplace, and asking questions confidently is the easiest way to learn.
+Getting help from others is a strength in the workplace, and asking questions confidently is the easiest way to learn.

-Refreshing your career is the second chance many people dream of, don’t waste it by making the same career mistakes as last time.
-If you felt like you didn’t challenge yourself enough in your previous role or didn’t have an excellent work-life balance, put actions into play right away to make sure that doesn’t happen again.
+Refreshing your career is the second chance many people dream of.
+Don’t waste it by making the same career mistakes as last time.
+Perhaps you felt like you didn’t challenge yourself enough in your previous role or didn’t have an excellent work/life balance.
+Take action from the get-go to make sure that history doesn’t repeat itself.

 A straightforward way to boost your confidence is to spend some time researching your new career before starting.
 Find out what the job will entail, how you can prepare, and where the role might lead you later on down the line.
 Remember, knowledge is power!